nerodono/blog/content/greater-numbers-from-ground-up.md

 # Hyperoperation

-Our previous inventions looked really similar, we just use previously defined function in the exact same place, so, actually, it can be simplified.
+Our previous inventions looked really similar, we just used previously defined function to implement next "order" function the same way as previous function is defined, so, actually, it can be simplified.
-But let's rewrite our natural number operations first, so they would be more optimal (addition, multiplication and power), since it would take an eternity to compute tetration or pentation.
+But we should rewrite our natural number operations first, so they would be more optimal (addition, multiplication and power), since it would take an eternity to compute tetration or pentation.

 Beware!
 Arbitrary arithmetic function